ultraviolet-jordan/habbokt/README.md

   ```shell
   ./gradlew :game:run
   ```
-  *Note: The game server relies on the web-server to be online for now.*
+  *Note: The game server relies on the web-server to be online for now because of the temporary database.*

 # Quick Guide
 - Navigate to _http://localhost/_ to see the website.